geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 [...]
 ```

-There's more output, but this should suffice for now.
-We can see that ASan tells
+There's more useful output, but this truncated version should suffice.
+ASan tells
 us that we have a buffer-overflow as expected.
 It also gives us a stack trace,
 which can be very helpful in debugging how that buffer overflow was actually
 triggered.
-The top of the stack trace shows us where the overflow was triggered.
+The top of the stack trace shows us where the overflow happened.
-There's just one problem.
-ASan just gives us raw positions in our
+There's just one problem: ASan just gives us raw offsets in our
 binaries, such as `libmyclib.so+0x1247`.
-That means "the code at address
+That means "the code at offset
 `0x1247` of `libmyclib`", which is still not very human readable.
 There are a couple of things we can do to about that.
 Let's see some of them.